networknt/light-doc/content/concern/consul.md

 Please note that hostNetwork is set to true and an env variable "STATUS_HOST_IP" must be passed into the container from a fieldPath called status.hostIP.
 No static value needs to be put into the deployment config, but it directs the Kubernetes to call its API to get the host ip address and pass it into the container.

+### Downward API

+In the Deployment configuration above, the status.hostIP is calling Kubernetes Downward API to get the IP address for the host to allow light-4j application to bind to the host IP address during startup.
+For Google Cloud Platform, it looks like the internal IP is used when the downward API is called.
+This is a known issue and we are still working with Google to find a solution.

+### Consul Blocking Queries

+For service discovery, we are using Consul Blocking Queries (Long polling).
+It basically sends a request to the Consul server and tells Consul don't do anything within 10 minutes if the subscribed service instances are not changed.
+If the subscribed service instances are changed, it will return the result immediately with the changes.
+After 10 minutes, the request will timeout and a new request will be issued.
+In this way, we can maintain a list of healthy service instances all the time at the client side.
+If it is necessary to create a new connection, there is no need to go to Consul for a discovery as the local cache is the latest.
+This design is the fast way to let the client be notified if any service instance is gracefully shutdown or crashed.

 ### Tutorial

 There are several tutorials for [service registry and discovery][] and it can help you to understand the details.